cognitedata/cognite-sdk-python/CONTRIBUTING.md

 ```

 ### Unit testing
-Set up unit tests for all new functionality
+Set up unit tests for all new functionality.

-Run unit tests by running the following command from the root directory:
+Initiate unit tests by running the following command from the root directory:

+Running the tests will require setting the environment variable 'COGNITE_TEST_API_KEY'.

 `$ pytest`